 In the same song there is also a line:

 As a writer, the lyric “our souls have met is quite satisfying.
 It took me weeks to put the magic of that touch into words.
+For me, this song has deep and meaningful lyrics.
+As the author of this song, I am happy how the lyrics came out.
+To me, this is a deep song with meaning.

-Best Song Lyrics – When Shakespeare’s Lines Are In the Song
+Best Song Lyrics – When Shakespeare’s Lines Are In The Song

 One of my proudest moments of writing was when I was able to take some of Shakespeare’s best quotes and use them in an original song.
 In this “Shakespeare song” for lack of a better song title, I took four of Shakespeare’s most famous quotes and sprinkled them throughout the lyrics of an original song.
 The song has two versions.
 Here is the acoustic, unplugged version with mostly my vocal and guitar: